 As a blogger being present on social media is crucial to promote your blog.
 Because I spend so much time online I read a lot of posts in blogging and entrepreneur groups, I belong to.
 Every week I see more moms asking about starting a blog and working at home.

 Many think blogs are easy money.
 Same applies to a Multi Level Marketing business like selling leggings or candles.
-If you do not do your research beforehand, you will back a few months later asking why you are not making money.
+If you do not do your research beforehand, you will be back a few months later asking why you are not making money.

 Many people have misconceptions about blogging or working at home.
 People perceive a blog or an MLM as easy and once you start you will earn right away.
 That is not true.
 To be successful, you must work hard.
 This means you will do additional work on top of being a stay at home mom.
 Working from home will change your routine.
 If you have an impatient client and kids to contend with, it can be overwhelming.